-- 10.2.102 Off-site.
-Any premise not located within the area of the property to be subdivided, whether or not in the same ownership of the applicant for subdivision approval. - 10.2.103 One Hundred-Year Flood.
+- Monuments.
+Markers placed on or in the land. - Motel.
+A building occupied as the temporary abiding place of individuals who are lodged with or without meals, and in which there are more than twelve (12) sleeping rooms usually occupied singly, and in which no cooking facilities are provided in any individual room or apartment.
+Rooms are accessed from the exterior of the lodging building or buildings, rather from the interior. - National Flood Insurance Program.
+A program established by the U.S. Government in the National Flood Insurance Act of 1968, and expanded in the Flood Disaster Protection Act of 1973, in order to provide a flood insurance at rates made affordable through a federal subsidy in local political jurisdictions which adopt and enforce floodplain management programs meeting the requirements of the National Flood Insurance Program regulations.
+The program regulations are found at 24 Code of Federal Regulations, Chapter X, Subchapter B. - Nursing home.
+A health facility where persons are housed and furnished with medical and/or nursing care for short or long stays. - Offsite.
+Any premise not located within the area of the property to be subdivided, whether or not in the same ownership of the applicant for subdivision approval. - One Hundred Year Flood.
 A flood having an average frequency of occurrence of once in 100 years, although it may occur in any year.
-It is based on statistical analysis of stream flow records available for the watershed and analysis of rainfall and runoff characteristics in the general region of the watershed. - 10.2.104 Open Space.
-Any parcel or area of land or water essentially unimproved and set aside, dedi- cated, designated or reserved for public or private use or enjoyment, or for the use and enjoy- ment of owners and occupants of land adjoining or neighboring such open space. - 10.2.105 Owner.
-Any person, group of persons, firm or firms, corporation or corporations, or any other legal entity having title to or sufficient proprietary interest in the real property to seek subdi- vision or development of that property. - 10.2.106 Park.
-An open area set aside for leisure activities which is not used for the operation of a prof- it making venture, such as, but not limited to playgrounds, athletic or play fields and picnic areas. - 10.2.107 Percolation Test.
-An examination of subsoil used in determining the acceptability of the site and the design of the subsurface disposal system. - 10.2.108 Performance Bond.
-See Surety Instrument.

-- 10.2.109 Perimeter Landscaped.
-A landscaped area intended to enhance the appearance of parking lots and other outdoor auto related uses or to screen incompatible uses from each other along their boundaries. - 10.2.110 Perimeter Street.
-Any existing street to which the parcel of land to be subdivided abuts on only one side. - 10.2.111 Planning Commission.
-A public planning body established to execute a planning program within an identified area.
-For the purpose of these subdivision regulations, the Atoka Munici- pal/Regional Planning Commission. - 10.2.112 Preliminary Plat.
-The preliminary drawing or drawings, described in these regulations, indi- cating the proposed manner of layout of the subdivision to be submitted to the Planning Commission for approval. - 10.2.113 Premise(s).
-A tract of land together with any buildings or structures which may be thereon. - 10.2.114 Protective Covenants.
-Contracts between the land subdivider/developer and lot purchaser expressing agreement covering use of the land. - 10.2.115 Public Improvements.
-Any drainage ditch, roadway, parkway, sidewalk, pedestrian way, tree, lawn, off-street parking area, lot improvement, or other facility for which the local government may ultimately assume the responsibility for maintenance and operation or which may affect an improvement for which government responsibility is established. - 10.2.116 Public Sewer System.
-A central sewer system, owned, operated and maintained by the Town of Atoka. - 10.2.117 Public Hearing.
-A meeting for the review of a matter where opinions may be presented by the public.
-These hearings may take place during the regular Planning Commission meetings and are held according to state law. - 10.2.118 Public Uses.
-Public parks, schools and administrative, cultural and service buildings, not including public land or buildings devoted solely to storage and maintenance of equipment and material. - 10.2.119 Public Utility.
-Any person, firm, corporation, municipal department or board duly authorized to furnish under state or municipal regulations to the public electricity, gas, stream, communi- cations, telegraph, transportation, water, or sewer. - 10.2.120 Public Way.
-Any publicly owned street, alley, sidewalk, or lane right-of-way which provides for movement of pedestrians or vehicles.
+It is based on statistical analysis of stream flow records available for the watershed and analysis of rainfall and runoff characteristics in the general region of the watershed. - Open Space.
+Any parcel or area of land or water essentially unimproved and set aside, dedicated, designated or reserved for public or private use or enjoyment, or for the use and enjoyment of owners and occupants of land adjoining or neighboring such open space. - Owner.
+Any person, group of persons, firm or firms, corporation or corporations, or any other legal entity having title to or sufficient proprietary interest in the real property to seek subdivision or development of that property. - Park.
+An open area set aside for leisure activities which is not used for the operation of a profit-making venture, such as, but not limited to playgrounds, athletic or play fields and picnic areas. - Percolation Test.
+An examination of subsoil used in determining the acceptability of the site and the design of the subsurface disposal system. - Performance Bond.
+See Surety Instrument. - Perimeter Landscaped.
+A landscaped area intended to enhance the appearance of parking lots and other outdoor auto related uses or to screen incompatible uses from each other along their boundaries. - Perimeter Street.
+Any existing street to which the parcel of land to be subdivided abuts on only one side. - Planning Commission.
+A public planning body was established to execute a planning program within an identified area.
+For the purpose of these subdivision regulations, the Atoka Municipal/Regional Planning Commission. - Preliminary Plat.
+The preliminary drawing or drawings, described in these regulations, indicating the proposed manner of layout of the subdivision to be submitted to the Planning Commission for approval. - Premise(s).
+A tract of land together with any buildings or structures which may be thereon. - Protective Covenants.
+Contracts between the land subdivider/developer and lot purchaser expressing agreement covering use of the land.